1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 /If-Modified-Since

-) which allows to check whether a resource has changed before redownloading.
+headers) which allows checking if a resource has changed before re-downloading it.

 .htaccess